East Lansing, Michigan: Description

 The city's downtown area is centered around Grand River Avenue, a wide, tree-lined boulevard that evolved out of the 19th-century plank road that connected Lansing to Detroit.
 Grand River Avenue and Michigan Avenue serve as a dividing line between the Michigan State University campus and the rest of the city.
 Immediately north of downtown are college town neighborhoods, where students and year-round residents can live close to the city's downtown and MSU's campus.

 Neighborhoods

-East Lansing has more than 25 neighborhoods, many of which have neighborhood associations that sponsor social events, attend to neighborhood issues, and often advocate for neighborhood interests in meetings of the City Council and city commissions.
+East Lansing has more than 25 neighborhoods.
+Many of these have neighborhood associations that sponsor social events, attend to neighborhood issues and often advocate for neighborhood interests in meetings of the city council and city commissions.

-A section of the city has been designated a Historic District, and a Historic District Commission has been established by the City Council.
+A section of the city has been designated a Historic District, and a Historic District Commission has been established by the city council.
 In addition, many landmark structures in the older neighborhoods have been identified within a Landmark Structures Historic District of the Historic Preservation Code.